Edmonton Oilers: After Gretzky (1988–1990)

 The loss of Gretzky had an immediate impact in 1988–89, as the Oilers were only able to finish in third place in their division.
 Mark Messier was chosen to succeed Gretzky as captain.
 Coincidentally, the Oilers' first-round playoff opponent was Gretzky's Los Angeles Kings.
-Edmonton took a commanding 3–1 series lead, but Gretzky and the Kings fought back to win the series, winning Game 7 6–3 in Los Angeles.
+Edmonton took a commanding 3–1 series lead, but Gretzky and the Kings fought back to win the series, winning game 7 6–3 in Los Angeles.
 It was the first time since 1982 that the Oilers had been eliminated from the playoffs in the first round.

 The Oilers underwent more changes during the 1989–90 season.
 John Muckler replaced Sather, who remained general manager and became the Oilers' president, as head coach of the team.
 During training camp, Grant Fuhr came down with a severe case of appendicitis.
-He missed the first ten games of the season, and when he returned he suffered a shoulder injury that eventually sidelined him for the remainder of the season.
+He missed the first 10 games of the season and when he returned he suffered a shoulder injury that eventually sidelined him for the remainder of the season.
 This marked the emergence of Bill Ranford as a starter.
-Four games into the season, Jimmy Carson decided the pressure of playing in Edmonton was too intense, and he was traded to Detroit with Kevin McClelland in exchange for Petr Klima, Adam Graves, Joe Murphy, and Jeff Sharples.
+Four games into the season, Jimmy Carson decided the pressure of playing in Edmonton was too intense and he was traded to Detroit with Kevin McClelland in exchange for Petr Klima, Adam Graves, Joe Murphy and Jeff Sharples.
 The Oilers improved on their previous season, finishing with 38 wins and 90 points, good for fifth place overall in the NHL.
 Messier had 45 goals and 84 assists for 129 points, good for second in the NHL scoring race (behind only Gretzky).

 In the first round, the Oilers faced the Winnipeg Jets.
-Trailing the series 3–1 and trailing Game 5 by the identical score, the Oilers rallied to win the next three and take the series.
-In the division final, the Oilers met Los Angeles for the second-straight season.
+Trailing the series 3–1 and trailing game 5 by an identical score, the Oilers rallied to win the next three and take the series.
+In the division final, the Oilers met Los Angeles for the second straight season.
 Edmonton swept the series 4–0, outscoring the Kings 22–10.
-The Oilers then met the Chicago Blackhawks in the Campbell Conference Final and fell behind 2–1 in the series.
-However, the Oilers won the next three games to earn a rematch of the 1988 Stanley Cup Finals with Boston.
-The Final is remembered for Game 1, still the longest Stanley Cup Final game played in the modern NHL.
-Despite being soundly outshot by the Bruins, the Oilers won the game 3–2 when Klima—benched for much of the game, and thus the only player on either team who was not exhausted—scored at 15:13 of the third overtime.
-The Oilers defeated the Bruins in five games, and won their first Cup without Gretzky.
+The Oilers then met the Chicago Blackhawks in the conference finals and fell behind 2–1 in the series.
+However, the Oilers won the next three games to earn a rematch of the 1988 Stanley Cup Final with Boston.
+The series is remembered for game 1, still the longest Stanley Cup Final game played in the modern NHL.
+Despite being soundly outshot by the Bruins, the Oilers won the game 3–2 when Klima—benched for much of the game and thus the only player on either team who was not exhausted—scored at 15:13 of the third overtime.
+The Oilers defeated the Bruins in five games and won their first Cup without Gretzky.
 For his superlative goaltending, Bill Ranford won the Conn Smythe Trophy.